Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 6770 should perform a little bit faster than the GeForce GTX 965M in general. (explain)
+Memory BandwidthThe Radeon HD 6770, in theory, should perform a small bit faster than the GeForce GTX 965M overall. (explain)

-Texel RateThe GeForce GTX 965M is a lot (about 68%) more effective at texture filtering than the Radeon HD 6770. (explain)
+Texel RateThe GeForce GTX 965M should be quite a bit (about 68%) better at anisotropic filtering than the Radeon HD 6770. (explain)

-Pixel RateThe GeForce GTX 965M will be a lot (more or less 110%) faster with regards to AA than the Radeon HD 6770, and will be able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 965M is much (approximately 110%) faster with regards to full screen anti-aliasing than the Radeon HD 6770, and will be capable of handling higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison